coderaiser/redrun/README.md

 sys     0m8.868s
 ```

-As you see `redrun` more fast and more laconic then regular solutions.
+As you see `redrun` much faster and more laconic way of using `npm scripts` then regular solutions.

 ## License